JackAdams/meteor-editable-list/README.md

 `saveOnFocusout=false` will prevent a particular widget instance from saving the text being edited on a `focusout` event (the default is to save the text, which can be changed via `EditableList.saveOnFocusout`)

-`trustHTML=true` will make a particular widget instance rendered its text as HTML (default is `false`, which can be changed via `EditableList.trustHTML`)
+`trustHTML=true` will make a particular widget instance render its text as HTML (default is `false`, which can be changed via `EditableList.trustHTML`)

 #### Configuration